MicrosoftDocs/learn/learn-pr/azure/test-bicep-code-using-azure-pipelines/includes/6-preview-approve-deployment.md

 You've now learned about pipeline stages, and how you can add a pipeline stage to validate your Bicep code.
-The next step in building confidence with your deployment is to add another stage to check exactly what will be created, updated and deleted by your deployment.
+The next step in building confidence with your deployment is to add another stage to check exactly what will be changed by your deployment.
 In this unit, you'll learn about using the what-if command in a pipeline, and adding approvals so that you have the opportunity to manually verify its output before the deployment runs.

 ## The what-if operation

 A Bicep file describes the state you want your Azure environment to be in at the end of a deployment.
 When you submit a deployment, Azure Resource Manager changes your Azure environment to match the state that's described in your Bicep file.
 A deployment can result in new resources being deployed into your environment, or existing resources being updated.
 When you run a deployment in complete mode, it can even result in existing resources being deleted.

-Anytime resources are created, updated or deleted, there's a risk that things could change in a way you didn't expect.
+Anytime resources are created, updated, or deleted, there's a risk that things could change in a way you didn't expect.
 It's a good practice to add an extra step to verify what exactly will be created, updated, and deleted.
 This adds a lot of value to your automation process.
 And when you're deploying to a production environment, it's particularly important to confirm any changes that will happen to your environment.

 Resource Manager provides the what-if operation, which you can run on your Bicep file within your pipeline stage: